LLFourn/p6-AttrX-InitArg/README.md

 1. Attributes that can be set by `.bless` but do not have accessors
 2. Attributes that cannot be set by `.bless` but do have accessors

-Which isn't to say that it isn't flexible enough to create attributes that behave in the above way, it just involves a lot of boilerplate.
-This modules takes care of that in the same way as Perl 5's [Moose](https://metacpan.org/pod/Moose).
+Perl 6 OO is flexible enough to create attributes that behave in the above way, it just involves a lot of boilerplate.
+This module takes care of that in the same way as Perl 5's [Moose](https://metacpan.org/pod/Moose).
 Moose has an attribute trait called [init_arg](https://metacpan.org/pod/distribution/Moose/lib/Moose/Manual/Attributes.pod#Constructor-parameters-init_arg) which this module attempts to emulate.